ccan23/xoreen/README.md

 ## Base64 Algorithm and Compatible Documents

-Base64 can encrypt binary data but UTF8 and UTF16 can only encrypt Unicode texts, for this reason, in some cases Base64 algorithm can be used.
+Base64 can encrypt binary data but UTF8 and UTF16 can only encrypt Unicode texts, for this reason, in some cases, Base64 algorithm can be used.

 Since Base64 algorithm can transform almost any file format to UTF-8 characters, the transformed characters can pass through the Xor Gate .